boutproject/BOUT-dev/manual/sphinx/users.rst

     u = bread(f, "U")  # Finally read the variable

+.. _sec-options:

 BOUT++ options
 ==============

 The inputs to BOUT++ are a text file containing options, and for complex grids a binary grid file in NetCDF or HDF5 format.
-Generating input grids for tokamaks is described in section [sec:gridgen].
+Generating input grids for tokamaks is described in :ref:`sec-gridgen`.
 The grid file describes the size and topology of the X-Y domain, metric tensor components and usually some initial profiles.
 The option file specifies the size of the domain in the symmetric direction (Z), and controls how